Uriyadi: Music

 The film's soundtrack album featured six tunes: three tracks, three karaoke versions and an unplugged version of one of the songs.
 The band Masala Coffee contributed two songs to the film's soundtrack, thus making their debut in film music scene.
-Playback singer Anthony Daasan, also debuted as composer with the film, had tuned one track to the album, which was titled "Maane Maane".One of the tracks titled "Agnikunjondru" was named after a poem of the same title written by Mahakavi Subramaniya Bharathiyar.
-The album was released by Sony Music India on 28 January 2016 through music streaming platforms for digital download and through music CDs.
-The unplugged version of the track "Maane Maane" was performed by Siddharth and tuned by Vishal Chandrashekhar, which was used for promotional purposes.
+Playback singer Anthony Daasan, also debuted as composer with the film, had tuned one track to the album, which was titled "Maane Maane".
+The unplugged version of the track "Maane Maane", performed by Siddharth was co-tuned by Vishal Chandrashekhar, which was used for promotional purposes.
+Vijay Kumar composed the background score for the film, besides acting and direction.
+The album was released by Sony Music India on 28 January 2016.